kartikaya924/covidAnalysisIndia/README.md

 group (countries, called donor pool) and creates a synthetic state (control group) by taking a weighted average of a con- vex combination of other counties (donor pool).
-RSC de- noises the data via singular value thresholding, which im- putes missing information in the data matrix.
-Unlike clas- sical synthetic control methods, it uses unobserved mean values instead of noisy data.
-RSC is also much more ro- bust, since it overcomes the challenge of missing data and works well in situations where sufficient covariate informa- tion may not be available.
+RSC de- noises the data via singular value thresholding, which im putes missing information in the data matrix.
+Unlike clas sical synthetic control methods, it uses unobserved mean values instead of noisy data.
+RSC is also much more ro bust, since it overcomes the challenge of missing data and works well in situations where sufficient covariate informa tion may not be available.

 ## Resources Used